 Discover the picturesque little port of Katakolo with its fishing boats and seafood tavernas.
 A bit further north, at Agios Andreas, you’ll find the best beach bars in the area in small bays ideal for dips and parties.
 To the south begins that astounding beach whose golden dunes stretch all the way to Kyparissia.

-The well-known port of Ilia where voyages to the Ionian Islands commence, contrary to popular perception, is not a place you get to know just by passing through.
-The beauty of Killini will entice you to drop anchor for a while and enjoy relaxing holidays on beaches cooled by the Ionian breeze and enriched by a palette of colours in its amazing sunsets.
+The well-known port of Ilia where voyages to the Ionian Islands commence is not a place you get to know just by passing through.
+The beauty of Killini will entice you to drop anchor for a while and enjoy a relaxing holiday on beaches, cooled by the Ionian breeze and enriched by a palette of colours.

-One of the most beautiful traditional villages on Ilia’s spectacular mountain range, it features stone built houses, cobbled alleys and stone taps spouting cool spring waters.
+One of the most beautiful traditional villages on Ilia’s spectacular mountain range, it features stone-built houses, cobbled alleys and stone sources spouting cool spring waters.
 It can be an ideal base for your expeditions to nearby sights, a highlight among which is the Temple of Apollo Epicurius at Bassae.
 Within Andritsaina itself, the public library is the proud custodian of a number of rare editions and priceless manuscripts.

 The wineries of Ilia

-The vineyard estates of the area organize wine sampling visits and interesting events which will initiate you into the secrets of wine making.
+The vineyard estates of the area organise wine sampling visits and interesting events which will initiate you into the secrets of wine making.

 The Τemple of Apollo Epikourios